The Final Portrait

 ▪ ▪ ▪

 Grant Tracey’s Five Hard Bites, a collection of Hayden Fuller novels and stories, was published by Twelve Winters Press in 2021.
 Other crime noir pieces have appeared or are forthcoming in Tough and Groovy Gumshoes.
 He currently edits North American Review and is at work on a new Hayden Fuller novel.
-Read an interview with Grant in which he discusses Five Hard Bites and related matters.
+Read Grant’s commentary on “The Final Portrait” as well as an interview in which he discusses Five Hard Bites and related matters.